melodyguo/melodyguo.github.io/projects/color.md

 # Four Color Theorem
-The four color theorem states that no more than four colors are needed to color a map so that no two adjacent countries/regions have the same color.
+The four color theorem states that no more than four colors are needed to color a map so that no two adjacent regions have the same color.

 ![USA](/images/colorusa.png)